-Information about genetic health issues and any screening/testing schemes should be available on line and periodically be sent to members by post.
-Advice about breeding protocols to tackle a genetic health problem should be expressed simply and assertively with the expectation that the advice will be followed by all breed club members.
+Where a breed has several clubs, it is likely that there will be a single Health Website, managed by the BHC and/or Health Committee.
+Information about health issues and any screening/testing schemes should be available online and may also be notified to members in newsletters.
+Advice about breeding protocols to tackle problems should be expressed simply and assertively with the expectation that the advice will be followed by all breed club members.
 This information should be regularly updated.

-A breed club should be responsible for organising and funding expert seminars on breed related health issues and genetics, encouraging as many members as possible to attend.
+A breed club should organise and fund expert seminars on breed related health issues and genetics, encouraging as many members as possible to attend.